jahan-addison/amat/README.md

-ttre
+amat
 ====

-This is a Regular Expression engine by way of Thompson's Construction, or the McNaughton-Yamada-Thompson's algorithm (`grep` flavor).
-I plan to provide the library as a compiled single-header for convenience.
+This is a small Regular Expression engine.

 # Details